Bruba/Devops-Bootcamp/Project7/Readme.md

 -  you will see the confirmation that NAT gateway has been created
  ![18](img/18.png)

- ![Note] Now we will add the NAT gateway to our route tables one by one:
+ [!Note] Now we will add the NAT gateway to our route tables one by one:
   ![19](img/19.png)